-There is much to be said about the fanciful theory, but one can hardly criticize the directors for their fantastical vision of London in the 1800s, with bloodred skies and a killer shrouded in black who enjoys a bloody steak before embarking on one of his rampages.
+There is much to be said about the fanciful theory, but one can hardly criticize the directors for their vision of London in the 1800s; it’s fantastical, with crimson skies and a killer shrouded in black who enjoys a bloody steak before embarking on one of his rampages.
 Thanks to the brothers’ direction, Peter Deming’s cinematography and Trevor Jones’s wheezing and whispering music, we feel like we’re entering a hellish London totally influenced by the Ripper’s mad and evil mind.

 The cast is good; Heather Graham, a Hollywood glamour girl, plays Mary Kelly, the Ripper’s final victim, and was ridiculed by some critics, but her performance does not hurt the film in any way.

 In no way can one underestimate the influence this serial killer has had on popular culture in the 1900s and now into the 21st century.
 I am convinced that we have no idea who the real Jack the Ripper was.
 We prefer to invent outrageous conspiracy theories about people who died a long time ago rather than knowing the truth.
 What if he turned out to be a regular working class schmuck who took out his frustrations on whores and then was either locked up for some other crime or committed suicide?
 Would we survive the shock?